 When certain situations are virtually impossible to recreate, and on-the-job training is very risky – this is a perfect opportunity to incorporate VR.
 Theory can be re-enforced through the simulated environment where learners can apply regulatory processes and activities:

 Learners can investigate environments with pre-programmed hazards, and conduct risk assessments based on different industry scenarios.
 During these walkarounds and observations, learners can virtually observe scenarios to rate and then compile risk assessment reports.

-See this great example below from Metso, who created a game-like training solution for hazard identification in a workplace environment.
+See this great example below from Digital Engineering and Magic, who created a hand’s on OSAH training solution for hazard identification in a workplace environment.

 Barminco have also developed a hazard identification solution for underground miners where they put together a checklist.

 Fire safety is another great example where there is a gap to fill between theory and practical training.
 Virtual reality allows learners to simulate putting out fires and get familiar with the processes and equipment before graduating onto the real-time practical exercises.

 FLAIM Trainer is a high-end solution for fire departments.
 The simulator provides an immersive, VR environment combined with a haptics feedback system, breathing apparatus and heated personal protective clothing.